 Use the link below to view the January 22nd Election Integrity Update if you missed it or want to share with friends and family.

 Meeting Recording Link: CP-GA Election Integrity Update 1/22/2022

-On the March 5th Election Integrity Update at 9:00 a.m.
-ET hosted by the CP-GA Garland Favorito and other activists will be available to answer your questions about continued efforts to advance election integrity in Georgia.
-Just text EIU03052022 to (404) 994-3586 quickly register.
-You can also RSVP with one click once you log into the website.
+On the January 29th Election Integrity Update at 9:00 a.m.
+ET hosted by the CP-GA, Garland Favorito, and other activists will be available to answer your questions about efforts to advance election integrity in Georgia.
+Just text EIU01222029 to (404) 994-3586 to quickly register.
+You can also RSVP with one click when you log into the website.
 Click here to log in or activate your account, then RSVP via the website.